ATSSC Accessibility Plan

 Accessibility in procurement means meeting the broadest set of user needs possible from the start of a procurement process.
 ATSSC procurement staff are responsible for ensuring that accessibility requirements and considerations are included in the procurement and decision-making processes.

-Comprehensive measures have been taken by the ATSSC Procurement division to discuss accessibility for every procurement requirement with the requester, and help with incorporating accessibility elements, when appropriate.
+The ATSSC Procurement division has taken comprehensive measures to discuss accessibility for every procurement requirement with the requester, and help to incorporate accessibility elements, when appropriate.
 Overall, the ATSSC has increased accessibility in procurement by roughly 30% since 2021.

 Summary of key barriers